ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+believe the riots were deliberatelv
+plotted Indolent public oflBcials heard
+the rumblings, but over-awed by cow­
+ardly inclinations, remained inactive
+A flame of passion and unreasoning
+violenceall introduced into the com­
+munity by intriguing ringleaders­
+caused white men to shoot and beat
 to death some of the oldest and most
 respected colored citizens of East St
 Louis.